 Once I had filled the Ice Barrel with water and ice, I was ready for my first ice bath.

-The first thing I learned after diving into the Ice Barrel was to not overfill it, because the mass of my body displaced so much water that a lot of it spilled over the edge — including a significant portion of the ice I had poured in.
-So I recommend only filling the Ice Barrel about two-thirds with water before add the ice.
+The first thing I learned after getting into the Ice Barrel was to not overfill it, because the mass of my body displaced so much water that a lot of it spilled over the edge — including a significant portion of the ice I had poured in.
+So I recommend only filling the Ice Barrel about two-thirds with water before adding the ice.

 The second thing I learned was that moving the Ice Barrel once it’s filled with water and ice is almost impossible.
 So make sure you position it exactly where you want it before filling it up.
-For example, I wanted to move the Ice Barrel so we’d have a nice background for my video review, but I had to drain it halfway before that was possible.
+For example, I wanted to move the Ice Barrel so we’d have a nice background for the video version of this review, but I had to drain it halfway before that was possible.

-The most comfortable way I found to position myself inside the barrel was in a half-squat.
-Since I was suspended in water, I wasn’t engaging my quads to hold the squat.
-In other words, my legs didn’t start burning from holding that position.
+The most comfortable way I’ve found to position myself inside the barrel is in a half-squat.
+Since I’m suspended in water, I don’t have to engage my quads to hold the squat.
+In other words, my legs don’t start burning from holding that position.

-If I wanted to submerge my head underwater (which I sometimes do to amplify the effect the ice-cold water has on my nervous system), I would just sit back until my butt nearly touched the bottom of the barrel.
+If I want to submerge my head underwater (which I sometimes do to amplify the effect the ice-cold water has on my nervous system), I can just sit back until my butt nearly touches the bottom of the barrel.

-Overall, the Ice Barrel is a great size that works well for many different body types.
+Overall, the Ice Barrel 400 is a great size that works well for many different body types.
+In fact, I’d argue that the 400 offers the most comfortable cold plunging position among all three Ice Barrel variants.

 Materials and Craftsmanship